yunguan-wang/SPROD/README.md

 |spot4|8|1|0.5|
 |spot5|1|7|0.5|

-Mandantory columns: `X`, `Y`, which stand for X coordinates, Y coordinates; `Spot_radius` is required when matching image is offered, which stand for the radius of each sequencing spot and used in feature extraction;
+Mandantory columns: `X`, `Y`, which stand for the X coordinates and Y coordinates; `Spot_radius` is required when matching image is offered, which stands for the radius of each sequencing spot and is used in feature extraction;
 Optional columns: "Z" for Z coordinates if your spatial information has three dimensions.

 We have included a `data_preprocessing.py` script in this repo for processing raw data in Visium or Slide-seq V2 format.
 For data from other sources, please refer to the script and process your data into the supported format.